Cdeth567/DevOps-Core-Course/k8s/SECRETS.md

 #### Kubernetes Secrets

-Плюсы:
+Pros:

-- встроены в Kubernetes;
+- built into Kubernetes;
-- просто использовать через Helm;
+- easy to use via Helm;
-- подходят для простых или учебных сценариев.
+- suitable for simple or educational scenarios.

-Минусы:
+Cons:

-- base64 не является защитой;
+- base64 is not protection;
-- без encryption at rest и RBAC это слабый вариант для production;
+- without encryption at rest and RBAC, this is a weak option for production;
-- хуже подходят для централизованного управления и ротации.
+- less suitable for centralized management and rotation.

 #### HashiCorp Vault

-Плюсы:
+Pros:

-- централизованное хранение секретов;
+- centralized secret storage;
-- гибкие policy и auth methods;
+- flexible policies and auth methods;
-- хорошая модель разделения доступа;
+- a strong access separation model;
-- можно доставлять секреты в Pod как файлы, не помещая их в image или Git.
+- secrets can be delivered into a Pod as files without placing them into the image or Git.

-Минусы:
+Cons:

-- настройка сложнее, чем у обычных Kubernetes Secrets;
+- setup is more complex than regular Kubernetes Secrets;
-- требует дополнительных компонентов и runtime integration.
+- requires additional components and runtime integration.

-### 5.2 Когда использовать каждый подход
+### 5.2 When to use each approach

-Kubernetes Secrets стоит использовать, когда:
+Kubernetes Secrets should be used when:

-- приложение простое;
+- the application is simple;
-- окружение временное или учебное;
+- the environment is temporary or educational;
-- ротация секретов не является критичной;
+- secret rotation is not critical;
-- используется RBAC и encryption at rest.
+- RBAC and encryption at rest are enabled.

-Vault стоит использовать, когда:
+Vault should be used when:

-- секреты высокочувствительные;
+- secrets are highly sensitive;
-- требуется централизованное управление;
+- centralized management is required;
-- нужны policy, auditability и future rotation;
+- policies, auditability, and future rotation are needed;
-- нельзя хранить секреты как source of truth в Kubernetes manifests.
+- secrets cannot be stored as the source of truth in Kubernetes manifests.

 ### 5.3 Production recommendations

-- не коммитить реальные секреты в Git;
+- do not commit real secrets to Git;
-- хранить в `values.yaml` только placeholder values;
+- keep only placeholder values in `values.yaml`;
-- включать `etcd` encryption at rest;
+- enable `etcd` encryption at rest;
-- ограничивать доступ к Secrets через RBAC;
+- restrict access to Secrets via RBAC;
-- использовать отдельные service account для workloads;
+- use separate service accounts for workloads;
-- применять Vault или другой внешний secret manager для production credentials.
+- use Vault or another external secret manager for production credentials.

 ---

-## 6. Итог
+## 6. Conclusion

-В рамках lab11 были успешно выполнены обязательные задания:
+As part of lab11, the mandatory tasks were completed successfully:

-- Secret создан через `kubectl`;
+- a Secret was created via `kubectl`;
-- значения секрета просмотрены и декодированы;
+- the secret values were viewed and decoded;
-- в Helm chart добавлен `templates/secrets.yaml`;
+- `templates/secrets.yaml` was added to the Helm chart;
-- приложение получает секреты через environment variables;
+- the application receives secrets through environment variables;
-- resource limits/requests настроены;
+- resource limits/requests were configured;
-- Vault установлен и настроен;
+- Vault was installed and configured;
-- Kubernetes auth, policy и role созданы;
+- Kubernetes auth, policy, and role were created;
-- Vault Agent Injection работает;
+- Vault Agent Injection works;
-- секрет доступен внутри Pod по пути `/vault/secrets/app-config`.
+- the secret is available inside the Pod at `/vault/secrets/app-config`.

-Следовательно, обязательная часть лабораторной работы выполнена полностью.
+Therefore, the mandatory part of the lab assignment was completed in full.